 I love putting a little extra effort into these meals.
 It’s fun to cook something a little fancy that will impress your guests, isn’t it?

-These Creamy Mushroom Strudels are exactly the kind of meal I like to serve around the holidays.
+This Creamy Mushroom Strudel is exactly the kind of meal I like to serve around the holidays.
 With their layers of crispy, flaky phyllo dough surrounding a rich mushroom filling, these vegetable strudels are what holiday meals are made of!

 Have you ever used phyllo dough?
 It’s the secret to the light flaky layers in these individual mushroom strudels.